 Plan for acquiring capacity to operate digital workplace services autonomously from the European Commission in place for the organisation.
 However, this plan is not resourced in budget 2024 at the time of elaboration of this document.

 Annex XI.
-Strategy for cooperation with third countries and/or international organisations
+Strategy for cooperation with non-participating Member States, third countries and/or international organisations